-Agency Responsibilities, Permits, and Approvals U.S. Coast Guard Has jurisdiction over marine facilities, bridges, and vessel transportation in harbor waters.
-Responsible for ensuring safe navigation and for preventing and responding to oil or hazardous materials releases in the marine environment.
-U.S. Environmental Protection Agency Has primary responsibility for implementing the Clean Air Act (CAA) and works with other federal agencies to implement conformity requirements.
-Reviews and submits recommendations for Spill Prevention Control and Countermeasure Plan (SPCC), for non-transportation-related onshore and offshore facilities engaged in storing, processing, refining, transferring, distributing, or consuming oil and gas products.
-Reviews and submits recommendations to USACE related to federal construction actions and issuance of permits.
-Regulatory authority for determining suitability of dredged sediments for ocean disposal.
-State Agencies California Coastal Commission Reviews document to ensure compliance with the Coastal Zone Management Act (CZMA) and consistency with the California Coastal Act; also performs a federal Consistency Determination.
+Agency Responsibilities, Permits, and Approvals State Agencies 1 California Coastal Reviews document to ensure compliance with the Coastal Zone Management Act (CZMA) Commission and consistency with the California Coastal Act; also performs a federal Consistency Determination.
 Reviews and must approve Port Master Plan Amendment.
-California Department of Fish and Game Reviews and submits recommendations in accordance with CEQA.
-Consultation in accordance with the Fish and Wildlife Coordination Act.
-The California Waste Management Board Statutory and regulatory authority to control the handling and disposal of solid, non-hazardous waste in a manner that protects public safety, health, and the environment.
-State law assigns responsibility for solid waste management to local governments.
+California Department of Reviews and submits recommendations in accordance with CEQA.
+Consultation in Fish and Game accordance with the Fish and Wildlife Coordination Act.
+The California Waste Statutory and regulatory authority to control the handling and disposal of solid, non-hazardous Management Board waste in a manner that protects public safety, health, and the environment.
+State law assigns 3 responsibility for solid waste management to local governments.
 Solid waste requiring disposal will be generated from the demolition of existing slips.
-Regional Water Quality Control Board, Los Angeles Region Permitting authority for waste discharge requirements for discharges that might affect groundwater, Section 401 Water Quality Certifications, and National Pollutant Discharge Elimination System (NPDES) permit for discharge of wastewater into surface waters.
+Regional Water Quality Permitting authority for waste discharge requirements for discharges that might affect Control Board, groundwater, Section 401 Water Quality Certifications, and National Pollutant Discharge Los Angeles Region Elimination System (NPDES) permit for discharge of wastewater into surface waters.
 State Lands Commission Dredging and dredge material disposal activities in state tidelands.
-Regional Agencies Los Angeles County Fire Department Licensing and inspection authority for all hazardous waste generation in the city of Los Angeles.
+Regional Agencies Los Angeles County Fire Licensing and inspection authority for all hazardous waste generation in the City of Los Department Angeles.
 Provides regulation and oversight of site remediation projects involving hazardous waste generators, where surface and subsurface soils are contaminated with hazardous substances.
-South Coast Air Quality Management District Permitting authority for construction of landfill and operation of pump stations, storage tanks, and terminal facilities; activities involving hydrocarbon-containing soils (Rule 1166); and new or modified sources of air emissions (New Source Review).
-Permitting authority over stationary and area sources for approving emissions from construction and operation of emission- producing equipment, and for regulating air toxics and other air quality nuisance sources.
-Southern California Association of Governments Responsible for developing regional plans for transportation management, growth, and land use, as well as developing the growth factors used in forecasting air emissions in the South Coast Air Basin.
+South Coast Air Quality Permitting authority for construction of landfill and operation of pump stations, storage tanks, Management District and terminal facilities; activities involving hydrocarbon-containing soils (Rule 1166); and new or modified sources of air emissions (New Source Review).
+Permitting authority over stationary and area sources for approving emissions from construction and operation of emission-producing equipment, and for regulating air toxics and other air quality nuisance Carthana California Sources.
+Southern California Association of Governments Responsible for developing regional plans for transportation management, growth, and land use, as well as developing the growth factors used in forecasting air emissions in the South Association of Governments Coast Air Basin.
 Southern California Association of Governments has developed a Growth Management Plan (GMP); a Regional Housing Needs Assessment; a Regional Mobility Program; and, in cooperation with the South Coast Air Quality Management District, the Air Quality Management Plan (AQMP).
-Local Agencies (City of Los / Angeles) Harbor Department Pursuant to its authority, the Harbor Department could issue permits and other approvals (e.g., coastal development permits, leases for occupancy of Port of Los Angeles land, approval of operating, and joint venture or other types of agreements for the operation of facilities) for the projects evaluated in this Draft SEIS/SEIR.
+Local Agencies (City of Los Harbor Department Pursuant to its authority, the Harbor Department could issue permits and other approvals riarser z epartinent (e.g., coastal development permits, leases for occupancy of Port of Los Angeles land, approval of operating, and joint venture or other types of agreements for the operation of facilities) for the projects evaluated in this Draft SEIS/SEIR.
 Lead Agency for CEQA compliance and California Coastal Act.
 Permitting authority for engineering construction.
 Responsible for general regulatory compliance.
-Building and Safety Department Permitting authority for building and grading permits.
-Bureau of Engineering Permitting authority for storm drain connections, permit for discharges of stormwater, permits for water discharges to the wastewater collection system, and approval of street vacations.
+Building and Safety Permitting authority for building and grading permits.
+Department Bureau of Engineering Permitting authority for storm drain connections, permit for discharges of stormwater, permits for water discharges to the wastewater collection system, and approval of street vacations.
 Bureau of Sanitation Permitting authority for Industrial Waste Permit for discharges of industrial wastewater to the City sewer system.

-Agency Responsibilities, Permits, and Approvals Fire Department Approval of Business Plan and Risk Management and Prevention Program.
-Reviews and submits recommendations regarding design for building permit.
-Transportation Department Reviews and approves changes in City street design, construction, signalization, signage, and traffic counts.
+Fire Department Approval of Business Plan and Risk Management and Prevention Program.
+Reviews and - submits recommendations regarding design for building permit.
+Transportation Reviews and approves changes in City street design, construction, signalization, signage, and Department traffic counts.
 Planning Department Zone changes or amendments.

-1.5 Scope and Content of the Draft-Supplemental EIS/EIR
+1.5 Scope and Content of the Draft Supplemental EIS/EIR